The Vaquita Porpoise

 Problems and Solutions

 The vaquita has probably always been a rare species.
-But in the last few decades, the small population plummeted by about 20-50% per year, as illegal gillnets set for fish and shrimp kill more porpoises than are born.
+But in the last few years, the small population has plummeted by up to 50% per year, as illegal gillnets set for fish and shrimp kill more porpoises than are born.
 The nearly-invisible gillnets trap vaquitas and they drown.
-The good news is that the size of the population may have stopped declining recently, and the current population is less than 30 individuals.
+The good news is that the size of the population may have stopped declining recently, and the current population is estimated at 10-12 individuals.
 If prompt progress is not made, the vaquita will be extinct in a few short years.
-The very perilous situation of the vaquita has been recognized by the International Union for Conservation of Nature (IUCN), which lists it as Critically Endangered.
+The very perilous situation of the vaquita has been recognized by the International Union for Conservation of Nature (IUCN), which lists it as Critically Endangered